 At Princeton, she is a technical research consultant for Princeton Research in Experimental Social Science (PRESS).
 She has served as an Assistant Instructor for undergraduate courses in quantitative methods, experimental methods, and American politics.

-Prior to arriving at Princeton, she graduated with a BA in Political Science (minors in Applied Statistics and Sociocultural Anthropology) from the University of Michigan, with highest honors and highest distinction.
-While at Michigan, she wrote a senior thesis under the advisement of Professor Nicholas Valentino about the priming effects of Spanish-language political advertising on US Hispanic voters.
+Prior to arriving at Princeton, she graduated with a BA in Political Science (minors in Applied Statistics and Sociocultural Anthropology) from the University of Michigan in 2014, with highest honors and highest distinction.
+While at Michigan, she wrote a senior thesis about the priming effects of Spanish-language political advertising on US Hispanic voters, under the advisement of Professor Nicholas Valentino.
 As an undergraduate student, she worked in Washington DC as a Congressional Intern for US Representative Rush Holt (2012) and US Senator Frank Lautenberg (2013).
 She is a member of Phi Beta Kappa.

 Here is a link to her website: https://www.tanikar.com